avisi-group/borg/brig/README.md

 $ cargo r
 ```

-in the `brig-cli` directory will build the kernel, place it inside a bootable UEFI image, then start QEMU with that image.
+in the `brig-cli` directory will build the kernel and plugins, place them inside a bootable UEFI image and guest tarfile, then start QEMU with that image.

 The `standalone` directory can be built to run the generated ISA model outside of `brig` as a normal binary.